spa-nlp/spa-nlp.github.io/index.md

 ## Registration

 Workshop registration is included in [AKBC 2020 registration](https://akbc.ws/2020/registration/), along with access to the main conference (June 22-24).

-If you have registered, please visit [this website](https://akbc.apps.allenai.org/workshop_uskb.html) and log in, in order to find a zoom link to the workshop.

 ## Invited Speakers